Comment by uzyn

 I do like conceptually the idea of issue tracking living tightly coupled with the codebase, but unfortunately Github can't seem to get it quite right yet.

-• Goofy_Coyote 10 months ago
+• Goofy_Coyote a year ago

 Thanks for the context.